 The Passage of the Clean Air Act in 1990

 Go back to General Motors’ invention of the synthesized CFC coolant.
 Back then, people didn’t realize the environmental damage the CFCs would cause.
 In 1990, the damage was known and The Clean Air Act was passed.
 This led to a ban on CFC coolants.
 HFCs, which were less damaging to the ozone layer, were used to make air conditioners environmentally-friendly.

-This would change again in the 2000s when R-410a became the HFC refrigerant of choice in air conditioning systems.
+This would change again in the 2000s when R-410a became the HFC Same Day Service of choice in air conditioning systems.
 R-410a also won’t last as it’s scheduled to be eliminated from new air conditioning systems in 2023.

 Requirements Are Added to Lower Energy Bills

 In 1993, the U.S. Energy Department established the first efficiency standards for heat pumps and residential central AC.
 This is a big part of why you find air conditioner ratings like EER and SEER on all residential and commercial AC systems.
 The efficiency standards changed over time, and new standards were issued in 2006.

 Non-Vapor Compression Is Going to become the New Norm

 The newest advancement in air conditioning came about in 2015.
 The Energy Department switched to projects using non-vapor compression technology that doesn’t require any coolant in order to cool the air within a home or business.

 How does non-vapor compression work?
 There are several technologies that are being studied.